 Following are some of the key tax provisions of the CARES Act for your immediate consideration and we will continue to update you as new information becomes available.
-A white paper with expanded explanations will follow shortly.
+Please note that this information is updated as of 3/31/2020.

 1. Required Minimum Distributions (RMDs) are waived for 2020 (this may provide an opportunity to increase Roth conversions to use the lower tax brackets that otherwise would be used by RMDs)

 a.
 This includes anyone who deferred their first RMD from 2019 (the April 1 deadline).